Omar17Mostafa/IOT-Mini-Project/README.md

 - Used **pull-up logic** for GPIO0 and handled edge detection in code.
 - Built a reliable IoT system that could scale into **real-world smart devices**.
 - Gained experience with **mobile-to-hardware integration** using only free tools.
-- Realized the importance of **visual confirmation mechanisms** like the feedback LED for debugging and user feedback.

 ---